-- CFT will address the issues of hierarchy, supporting Black males to become more active and to pursue leadership roles within their educational institutions, various organizations, and their union. - CFT will advocate for legislation that makes it more possible for Black males with previous criminal records to move forward in education, removing barriers to classroom work and voting, and creating commonsense approaches to background checks.
+Black males to become more active and to pursue leadership roles within their educational institutions, various organizations, and their union.
+CFT will advocate for legislation that makes it more

+CFT will address the issues of hierarchy, supporting

+CFT will advocate for legislation that makes it more possible for Black males with previous criminal records to move forward in education, removing barriers to classroom work and voting, and creating commonsense approaches to background checks.